navdeep-G/agentspring/README.md

 ---

 The name **AgentSpring** draws inspiration from the renowned Spring framework in the Java ecosystem, celebrated for its modularity, extensibility, and developer productivity.
 Just as Spring enables rapid development and flexible architecture for Java applications, AgentSpring empowers developers to build robust, modular, and scalable agentic APIs and workflows with ease.

+## Contributing

+We welcome contributions!
+Please see `CONTRIBUTING.md` for guidelines, or open an issue to discuss your ideas.

+## Advanced Usage
+- See [AGENTIC_ROADMAP.md](AGENTIC_ROADMAP.md) for advanced features and future plans.
+- For extending the tool registry, see [TOOL_CONFIGURATION.md](TOOL_CONFIGURATION.md).
+- For orchestration engine details, see `agentspring/orchestration.py` and the framework [README](agentspring/README.md).

 ## Environment Variables
 - `AGENTSPRING_ENV`: Application environment (development, staging, production)